 This tool figures a loan's monthly and balloon payments, based on the amount borrowed, the loan term and the annual interest rate.
 Then, once you have calculated the monthly payment, click on the "Create Amortization Schedule" button to create a report you can print out.
+This calculator automatically figures the loan amortization period based on the desired balloon payment.
+If you want to amortize over a specific period of years, please use our commercial loan calculator.

 A Balloon mortgage is a loan that doesn't wholly amortize over the life of the home loan, resulting in a balance at the conclusion of the term.
 Consequently, the final payment is substantially higher than the regular payments.
 Obviously, the majority of homeowners who choose this type of financing plan on either refinancing prior to the term ending, or selling the property.
 A balloon mortgage requires monthly payments for a period of 5 or 7 years, followed by the remainder of the balance (the balloon payment).
 The monthly payments for the time period prior to the balloon's due date are generally calculated according to a 30 year amortization schedule.